nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding a task: `findT`

-Finds a task using one or more information fields (e.g. description, deadline, and/or completion status).
+Finds tasks using one or more information fields (e.g. description, deadline, and/or completion status).

 Format: `findT [d/DESCRIPTION] [D/DEADLINE] [s/STATUS]`